Kinship Navigator Services

 Family Support Groups provide a monthly opportunity for the parents and caretakers of children with emotional and behavioral challenges to share experiences and advice, as well as access training and emotional support.
 Our child welfare and mental health programs are nationally recognized for their efforts to involve family members in as many ways as possible.
 Research shows that family involvement has a strong impact on the success of treatment.

-Families who have private health insurance, public health insurance or no health insurance are encouraged to take advantage of this free service funded by a grant from the Baltimore County Local Management Board and through collaboration with Baltimore County Public Schools.
+Families who have private health insurance, public health insurance or no health insurance are encouraged to take advantage of this free service funded by a grant from the Baltimore County Local Management Board.